 2. Cockapoos make the best listeners

 Socialising your child doesn’t need to involve other kids; a dog can play as big a part.
 According to various studies, a child that grows up with a pet in the house shows better social development compared to children of the same age who don’t.
-At an early age when children are still developing their socialization skills, they’re often more sensitive and a dog is a perfect pal that won’t laugh at them or tease them.
+At an early age, when children are still developing their socialization skills, they’re often more sensitive, and a dog is a perfect pal that won’t laugh at them or tease them.

 4. Kids are less prone to allergies with a dog

-An infant that grows up with a pup in the house is less likely to be allergic to dogs and cats as an adult.
+An infant that grows up with a pup in the house is less likely to be allergic to dogs and cats than an adult.
 However, it needs to be before the age of one year.
 After that, there’s no correlation between reduced allergies and having a pet.

-5. Dogs encourage a more active lifestyle
+5. Cockapoos encourage a more active lifestyle

 6. Dogs are a natural antidepressant